 Students at Thomas Edison State University are expected to be mature, self-directed and responsible for their progress and the achievement of their personal academic goals.
 They are expected to know and comply with the policies, rules and procedures of the University; satisfy their financial obligations; respect University resources; and comply with requests of academic and administrative personnel in the conduct of their professional duties.

 Interaction between students and the University is expected to be thoughtful, professional, respectful and civil.
-Accordingly, any behavior that threatens or endangers the welfare of members of the University community, or substantially disrupts or threatens to substantially disrupt the operation of the University, is prohibited and shall be grounds for disciplinary action, including dismissal from the University.
+Accordingly, any behavior that threatens or endangers the safety or welfare of members of the University community, or substantially disrupts or threatens to substantially disrupt the operation of the University, is prohibited and shall be grounds for disciplinary action, including dismissal from the University.
 Such prohibited behaviors include, but are not limited to, harassment, abusive actions, physical threats and disruptive conduct.

 - Unauthorized Entry and Use - unauthorized entry and/or use of any University network, building, facility, room or office.
 Facilities include, but are not limited to, the Trenton offices, off-site centers and special event venues.

-- Physical Abuse and Dangerous Activity, including actual physical abuse or threat of physical abuse to another person; damage to another person’s property; causes another person to fear physical abuse or fear damage to his/her property; creating a condition which unnecessarily endangers or threatens the health, safety or well-being of other persons, or which could cause damage to property; possession, use or distribution of firearms, ammunition, explosives or other weapons on University property.
+- Physical Abuse and Dangerous Activity, including actual physical abuse or threat of physical abuse to another person; damage to another person’s property; causes another person to fear physical abuse or fear damage to his/her property; creating a condition which endangers or threatens the health, safety or well-being of other persons, or which could cause damage to property; possession, use or distribution of firearms, ammunition, explosives or other weapons on University property.

 - Written or Oral Harassment - written or oral harassment includes the use of threatening or obscene language, or language which is otherwise abusive or discriminatory in the circumstances, by a student, directed to another student, a mentor, trustee or employee of the University.